ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This claim may be an OID, URI or byte string, 16 bytes in length.
 When it is a byte string it should be a one-time generated random number.
-They byte string's global uniqueness is achieved probabilistically.
+The byte string's global uniqueness is achieved probabilistically.

 ~~~~CDDL
 {::include nc-cddl/hardware-class.cddl}